2sidedfigure/ouija/README.md

  - **Ouija-Wait**: Delay the capture of the URL contents by the provided number of milliseconds (e.g. 2000).

+ - **Ouija-Local-Storage-Id**: Set the local storage ID, allowing local storage and client-side SQLite databases to be shared across/isolated to specific requests.

  - **Ouija-Pass-***: Any headers prefixed with *Ouija-Pass-* will be used in the resulting request (with *Ouija-Pass-* stripped from the name).
 E.g.,